top of page

 We actively encourage people who use the Edgewater Mutual Aid Network’s free food distribution to garden with us in the Commons.

-We welcome everyone, for whatever reason, doesn’t grow in a rental plot, to join us and benefit from the Commons.
-All members of the community are welcome to tend to the commons.
+We welcome everyone, for whatever reason, doesn’t grow in a rental plot, to join us and benefit from the Care for All plots.
+All members of the community are welcome to tend to the plots.

 Edgewater Mutual Aid Network is a grassroots effort aiming to provide critical relief and engage in mutual aid practices with those in our community.
 This is an autonomous mutual aid network, not a state-based charity effort.
 Website: https://edgewatermutualaid.org/

-Harvests from the Commons are collected from 11-11:45 am on Saturdays from roughly June to October and provided to the free food distributions.
+Harvests from the Care for All plots are collected from 11-11:45 am on Saturdays from roughly June to October and provided to the free food distributions.

 We also help tend to the community garden, with tasks including trash pick-up in common areas, weeding around the perimeter, and spreading wood chips / compost.